 Take a moment to think about how extraordinary this is:

-Here, in tiny Sharon Springs, in an economically disadvantaged area of rural upstate New York, and now in the midst of a pandemic, we are within sight of our goal to begin reopening the historic Klinkhart Hall building as a permanent home for the arts for our community.
+Yes, there is still a long way to go, but here, in tiny Sharon Springs, in rural upstate New York, and now in the midst of a pandemic, we are still making amazing strides towards our goal to reopen historic Klinkhart Hall as a permanent home for the arts for our community.

-But it is a matching grant: in order to make it real we must now raise the final $100,000 remaining in our phase 1 budget.
+But it is a matching grant: in order to make it real we must now raise $100,000 to match it.
 This is no small effort, but with your help we can do it before year’s end.

 We know these are difficult time; we know that there are many other calls for you help, but it comes down to this: the arts are essential.
 Not just nice to have, sometimes.
 Not just an add-on when things are better, maybe later.
 No, the arts are essential now.